zhen0/JGWebsite/expo.md

 So far so good.
 But when I tried to add Redux and connect to the store, I hit a problem when I tried to use ‘connect’.
 (Eerily similar to the issue I had a few days ago when setting up Redux in my web-app…).
 The error message (in a scary big red screen - thanks Expo!) was:

-Uncaught Invariant Violation: Element type is invalid: expected a string (for built-in components) or a class/function (for composite components) but got: object.
+`Uncaught Invariant Violation: Element type is invalid: expected a string (for built-in components) or a class/function (for composite components) but got: object`

-Some reading around (especially here) made me think I’d maybe imported or exported a component incorrectly, perhaps forgetting {} around the import of an export or maybe adding {} around an import of an export default.
+Some reading around (especially here) made me think I’d maybe imported or exported a component incorrectly, perhaps forgetting `{}` around the import of an export or maybe adding `{}` around an import of an export default.
 However, I double-checked and my imports and exports all looked good.
 Further reading suggested I maybe should try updating my React Native version.
 I gave it a break, thinking fresh eyes might help… then came back to another error!

-Error: 'assets/icon.png' could not be found, because 'assets' is not a subdirectory of any of the roots
+`Error: 'assets/icon.png' could not be found, because 'assets' is not a subdirectory of any of the roots`

 This was on the master branch from git.
 I’d committed a version that I knew was working and now it’s not.
 What the heck???!!!